FaithAlone.net

 12 Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name.

-However, this common thread of emphasis on Israel and Jerusalem in the Bible is categorically not what we would expect to see, if we were only to read the Quran.
+However, this common thread of emphasis on Israel and Jerusalem in the Bible is categorically not what one would expect to see, if they were only to read the Quran.

-Instead, we would expect to see hundreds, or even thousands of mentions of Mecca, because according to Muhammad, the Kaaba in Mecca was God's first and most important center of worship:
+Instead, they would expect to see hundreds, or even thousands of mentions of Mecca, because according to Muhammad, the Kaaba in Mecca was God's first and most important center of worship:

 Surah 3:96